Palindrom/Palindrom/docs/05-_Navigation_Interception.md

 });
 ```

-### Intercepting external navigation

-When the users clicks a link that takes them to an external link, Palindrom does not interfere.
-You may use native [beforeunload](`https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event`) event.
+Palindrom only triggers the events `palindrom-before-navigation` and `palindrom-after-navigation` for the intercepted links.
+For non-intercepted links, you may use the native [beforeunload](`https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event`) event.